EldonGabriel/eldongabriel.github.io/experience.md

 ---

 ## Professional Summary
-Cybersecurity professional with hands-on experience in system hardening, incident investigations, digital forensics, and risk assessment.
-Skilled in Governance, Risk, and Compliance (GRC), penetration testing, threat hunting, OSINT, and secure network administration.
-Experienced in documenting actionable findings, producing structured reports, and managing technical operations in both enterprise and startup environments.
+ISC2 Certified in Cybersecurity with extensive hands-on experience as a Cybersecurity Technician and training from the Mossé Cyber Security Institute (MCSI).
+Skilled in Windows/Linux system administration, network security, and Python automation.
+Proven ability to conduct GRC assessments, penetration testing, OSINT, and digital forensics.
+Experienced in documenting actionable findings, producing structured reports, and managing technical operations.
+Seeking to apply my practical skills and experience to an entry-level role in security operations, threat analysis, or system administration.

 ## Core Competencies
 - **SysAdmin & Security**: Windows Server, Linux CLI, GPO, Firewall, Backup, System Hardening